Menstruation in India is still a hush-hush topic. Wonder why?

 Rituals and customs of the festival

 Menstruation is the metaphor for fertility.

-Women of the house is equally symbolised as the creator, nurturer and care giver as in like Mother Earth.
-As a mark of respect to womanhood and fertility, women are barred from carrying out any household activities.
+Women of the house are equally symbolized as the creator, nurturers, and caregivers as in Mother Earth.
+As a mark of respect for womanhood and fertility, women are barred from carrying out any household activities.

 It’s a phase of rejuvenation for Mother Earth and so for the women of the society.

-Amongst the repertoire of Odia pancakes, Poda Pitha or Smoked Pitha stands out in this three long days festival.
+Amongst the repertoire of Odia pancakes, Poda Pitha or Smoked Pitha stands out in these three long days festivals.

 The onset of this festival begins with Poda Pitha.
-An ancient traditional dish which is made during this period of the year or festival.
+An ancient traditional dish that is made during this period of the year or festival.

-Men contribute by decorating swings, gifting new clothes, bringing favourite eateries for the ladies of the house.
-They pamper the ladies of the house in best possible way, showing their respect to womanhood.
+Men contribute by decorating swings, gifting new clothes, and bringing favorite eateries for the ladies of the house.
+They pamper the ladies of the house in the best possible way, showing their respect to womanhood.